Admin-7/Mr-Robot-techniques/Guides.md

 Once you have an idea of who we are and what we do, get [a high-level overview of our active Projects](https://github.com/AnarchoTechNYC/meta/projects) and feel free to contribute directly.

-# Digital OPSEC
+# Digital OPSEC guides

-These guides offer succinct advice on various digital operational security practices you are likely to encounter as part of your contributions to our efforts.
+These guides offer succinct advice on various digital operational security ([[OPSEC]]) practices you are likely to encounter as part of your contributions to our efforts.

 * [[Connecting to an authenticated Onion service]]
 * [[Signing Git commits using GPG keys]]